Skip to content

 User content

 Most projects generates audiovisual content, either procedurally or based on user inputs, in the form of videos, images and/or audio.
-The user is responsible for all content generated by the software, local or remote, and must adhere to the following guidelines.
+The user is responsible for all content generated by the software, local or remote.
+This includes, but is not limited to:

-• Rights: The user must ensure having the rights to use any third-party assets, including images, videos, audio, etc. External laws and licenses apply.
+• Rights: The user must ensure having the rights to use any third-party assets, including images, videos, audio, code, etc. External laws and licenses apply.

 • Attribution: If the software generates content based on third-party assets direct or indirectly, the user must ensure proper attribution is given if required.